holoviz/panel/doc/how_to/links/link_plots.md

 pn.Row(points, pn.Column(size_widget, color_widget))
 ```

-Of course, if you need to transform between the displayed widget value and the value to be used on the underlying Bokeh property, you can add custom JS code as shown in [the previous section](#Linking-using-custom-JS-code).
+Of course, if you need to transform between the displayed widget value and the value to be used on the underlying Bokeh property, you can add custom JS code as shown in [the guide on JS-callbacks](./jscallbacks.md).
 Together these linking options should allow you to express whatever interactions you wish between your Panel objects.

 ## Related Resources

-- See the [Explanation > APIs](../../explanation/apis/index.md) for context on this and other Panel APIs
+- See the [Explanation > APIs](../../explanation/api/index.md) for context on this and other Panel APIs